bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

     :width: 100%

-The settings icon open the settings menu from which users can select the ``Number of top gene sets``, whether to weight by geneset size (``Weight by geneset size``) and whether to weight by fold-change (``Weight by FC``).
+The settings icon open the settings menu from which users can select the number of top gene sets to be used (``Number of top sets``), whether to weight by geneset size (``Weight by geneset size``) and whether to weight by fold-change (``Weight by FC``).

 .. figure:: figures_v3/GE_freq_opts.png